 They have faced heavy criticism because a lack of hard shoulder means motorists can be trapped in a ‘live’ lane amongst speeding traffic in the event of a breakdown.

 The figures showed that in the five years before the road was converted into a smart motorway there were just 72 near misses.
 In the five years after, there have been 1,485.

-In response, a Highways England spokesperson said: “Any death on our roads is one too many, and our deepest sympathies remain with the family and friends of those who lost their lives.
+In response, a National Highways spokesperson said: “Any death on our roads is one too many, and our deepest sympathies remain with the family and friends of those who lost their lives.

 “The Transport Secretary has asked the Department for Transport to carry out, at pace, an evidence stocktake to gather the facts about smart motorway safety.
 We are committed to safety and are supporting the Department in its work on this.”

 Smart motorways are ‘inherently unsafe and dangerous and should be abandoned’

 In his open letter to Grant Shapps, the Secretary of State for Transport, Dr Billings said: “I believe smart motorways of this kind – there what would be a hard shoulder is a live lane with occasional refuges – are inherently unsafe and dangerous and should be abandoned.

 “The relevant test for us is whether someone who breaks down on this stretch of the motorway, where there is no hard shoulder, would have had a better chance of escaping death or injury had there still been a hard shoulder – and the coroner’s verdict makes it clear that the answer to that question is – yes.”

 National Highways said it was “addressing many of the points raised”.